herokong/por-image-filter/README.md

 # POR Image Filter

-Simple image editor that allows user to apply effects and filters on the picture.
+Simple image editor that allows user to apply effects and filters on the image.

 ## Description